AeriaVelocity/not-an-illegal-game/README.md

 # Not An Illegal Game

-Not An Illegal Game is a satirical puzzle/OS simulation game taking heavy inspiration from (and poking fun at) certain classic 90s operating systems.

-Not An Illegal Game will break the concepts of everything you know about digital computing.
+Not An Illegal Game is a satirical puzzle/OS simulation game taking heavy inspiration from (and poking fun at) certain classic 90s operating systems, which will break the concepts of everything you know about digital computing.

 You will use the system, you will not use the system.
 You will win the game, you will not win the game.
 This software was not meant for you to understand.

-But as you explore, slowly, meaning begins to arise, the paradoxes might start to make sense, perhaps you are powerful after all.
-The game is not here to fight you; it is inviting you to dance.

-(But rest assured, there's no Adventure Line™.)

 ## Features

 * **Classic 90s Accuracy** - At least five minutes was spent making Not An Illegal Game resemble those classic OSes as closely as is reasonably possible.
 * **DOS-like Command Prompt** - You type a bunch of words, you hit Enter, and that makes it go!
 Just like the good old days, when typing the wrong thing means your computer is now screaming "Abort, Retry, Fail" at you!
 * **To Error Is Illegal** - Be prepared for errors upon errors.
 Errors which are your responsibility, by the way.
 Enjoy the *authentic* 1990s computing experience!
 * **Bind-Mending Puzzles** - These aren't your Core i5's puzzles.
 These puzzles are designed to be as aggravating as possible, so you'll never get bored!
 * **"Helpful" AI Assistance** - Who says AI is a 2020s invention?
 Say hello to Clip-It, your virtual assistant!
 He'll help you write a letter, but not much else.

 ## System Requirements

-* A Windows, Mac or Linux system that supports Godot 4.3
+* **OS:** Windows 7/macOS 10.13/Linux 4.9 or better
+  * No, unfortunately you can't play the game on an actual DOS system unless you can somehow backport Godot 4.3 to it
+* **Processor:** Intel Core 2 Duo E8200 or better
+* **Graphics:** Intel HD Graphics 2500 (Ivy Bridge) or equivalent

-* A keyboard and mouse
+* **Input:** A keyboard and mouse

-* At least 512 MB of RAM
+* **Memory:** 512 MB

-* 2 whole gigabytes of hard disk space
+* **Storage:** 2 whole gigabytes

-* A boomy sound card
+* **Sound card**: Sound Blaster 16 or better
+* **Additional notes:** If you have any semi-modern computer, you can run this game.

+## On Android

+Not An Illegal Game is not officially supported on Android.

+If you want an Android version (to play on ChromeOS or Android-x86 or even just an Android tablet with a keyboard), you'll have to build the game yourself.

 ## Installation